-The first VIIRS instrument, carried on board the Suomi-NPP satellite (Hillger et al., 2013; Lee et al., 2010), was launched on 28 October 2011.
+The first VIIRS instrument, carried onboard the Suomi-NPP satellite (Hillger et al., 2013; Lee et al., 2010), was launched on 28 October 2011.
 A second VIIRS now flies on the JPSS-1 satellite, launched on 18 November 2017.
-Both satellites fly in sun-synchronous orbit with a 1330 local time ascending node and a 0130 local time descending node.
-VIIRS provides quantitative imaging data in 22 traditional radiometric bands ranging from visible (0.412 μm) to longwave infrared (12.01 μm).
-Five of these channels, termed "Image" bands, have spatial resolution of 375 m at nadir and the other 17 channels, termed "Moderate" bands, have spatial resolution of 750 m at nadir.
-A novel element of VIIRS is a broadband low-light visible channel called the Day/Night Band (DNB) (Miller et al., 2013; Solbrig et al., 2013).
-The DNB is a broad-band visible to near-infrared (500-900 nm spectral bandpass) channel that is capable of measuring upwelling radiance during both day and night.
-The DNB provides near constant spatial resolution of 742 m across its 3000 km wide swath, preserving detail even near the scan edge.
+Both satellites fly in sun-synchronous orbit with a 13:30 LT ascending node and a 01:30 LT descending node.
+VIIRS provides quantitative imaging data in 22 traditional radiometric bands ranging from visible (0.412 μ m) to longwave infrared (12.01 μ m).
+Five of these channels, termed "image" bands, have a spatial resolution of 375 m at nadir, and the other 17 channels, termed "moderate" bands, have a spatial resolution of 750 m at nadir.
+A novel element of VIIRS is a broadband low-light visible channel called the Day-Night Band (DNB) (Miller et al., 2013; Solbrig et al., 2013).
+The DNB is a broadband visible to near-infrared (500-900 nm spectral bandpass) channel that is capable of measuring upwelling radiance during both day and night.
+The DNB provides a near-constant spatial resolution of 742 m across its 3000 km wide swath, preserving detail even near the scan edge.

-For the current study, Soumi-NPP VIIRS data were gathered for all nights during 18-month period spanning January 2015 to June 2016 from the Comprehensive Large Array-Data Stewardship System (CLASS) maintained by the National Oceanographic and Atmospheric Administration (NOAA).
-The data gathered include DNB radiances, brightness temperature from four coincident infrared channels (channels 13, 14, 15, and 16; central wavelengths 4.05, 8.55, 10.76, and 12.01 μm respectively; see Table 1).
-Terrain-corrected geolocation data were gathered for both the DNB resolution and the Moderate resolution infrared bands including latitudes, longitudes, satellite azimuth and zenith angle, and lunar azimuth and zenith angle.
-To assist with the cloud-clearing quality control task, the VIIRS Cloud Mask (VCM; Kopp et al., 2014) Level-2 VIIRS product was gathered coincident with the DNB imagery.
+For the current study, Suomi-NPP VIIRS data were gathered for all nights during an 18-month period spanning January 2015 to June 2016 from the Comprehensive Large Array-Data Stewardship System (CLASS) maintained by the National Oceanographic and Atmospheric Administration (NOAA).
+The data gathered include DNB radiances and brightness temperature from four coincident infrared channels (channels 13, 14, 15, and 16; central wavelengths 4.05, 8.55, 10.76, and 12.01 μm, respectively; see Table 1).
+Terrain-corrected geolocation data were gathered for both the DNB resolution and the moderate-resolution infrared bands including latitudes, longitudes, satellite azimuth and zenith angle, and lunar azimuth and zenith angle.
+To assist with the cloud-clearing quality control task, the VIIRS cloud mask (VCM; Kopp et al., 2014) level-2 VIIRS product was gathered coincident with the DNB imagery.
 The VCM is discussed in more detail in Sect.
 3.2.